Interested in Applying

 What is the applicant timeline from start to finish?

-• Candidates who apply in January 2024 and are accepted, are projected to begin work in July or August 2024.
+- Candidates who apply in January 2025 and are accepted, are projected to begin work in July or August 2025.
+These dates are subject to change.

 Will there be an interview?